-If you’ve fallen, onto your elbow or hand and your finding it difficult to bend or straighten the arm or turn your palm up or down or you have deformity you may need to see a doctor.
+If you’ve fallen, onto your elbow or hand and you’re finding it difficult to bend or straighten the arm or turn your palm up or down, or you have deformity you may need to see a doctor.

-You should urgently call CAV247 on 0300 1020247 or visit the CAV247 Website to arrange an appointment slot in A&E, as there is a small possibility of a fracture to the elbow when landing with your hand outstretched or you land directly onto the elbow.
+You should urgently call CAV247 on 0300 1020247 or visit the CAV247 Website to arrange an appointment slot in A&E, as there is a small possibility of a fracture to the elbow when landing with your hand outstretched or if you land directly onto your elbow.

 Keeping your elbow and arm strong and moving well can help to prevent elbow pain and stiffness is an essential part of your treatment and recovery.
 Elbow pain will usually settle quickly within a couple of days to weeks, without the need to see a doctor or therapist.

 Being physically active throughout recovery can: